 The normative reference is to the base ISO 19115:2003 metadata standard because IHO S-100 references this version of the ISO standard.
 The revised standard ISO 19115-1:2014 is backward compatible with ISO 19115:2003 with respect to the metadata elements used in this S-121 Product Specification.

-In addition to GML, the Google Keyhole Markup Language (KML) has been identified as an encoding.

 ISO 19152

 PT_Locale is defined in ISO 19139 and ISO 19115-3 which are the XML encodings for metadata, although the structure allows any text string to include an identifier of language and text in that language..